gabequinto/SEC335/homelab.md

 ### Reflection
 ------
 This was a very fun lab and the first time I had set up VM's in this manner.
 I have never configured VM's to be able to have connectivity to eachother, however I'm glad that we did this lab because it will be very helpful in the future.
 It will for sure pay off in the future to be able to do this for whatever the situation may call for.
+As well one great thing about this lab was getting experience setting up a wireguard vpn.
+I'm sure that this will be very helpful moving forward as well.

 ### Virtual Network Editor
 -------